 EEO Laws and Discrimination Prevention

 Discrimination in the workplace can be harmful to our inclusive and welcoming environment at ECU.
-This educational module is designed to provide education about prohibited behavior and discrimination.
-This is valid for two years and replaces former training offered through emTrain.
+This educational module is offered through Cornerstone and is designed to provide education about prohibited behavior and discrimination.
+This is valid for five years and replaces former training offered through emTrain.

 Unlawful Harassment Prevention

 Harassment is also seen as prohibited behavior at ECU.
-This training is provided to educate the community about why harassment compromises the community and how you can protect yourself from such behavior.
-This is valid for two years and replaces former training offered through emTrain.
+This training is provided through Cornerstone to educate the community about why harassment compromises the community and how you can protect yourself from such behavior.
+This is valid for five years and replaces former training offered through emTrain.

 * IT IS SUGGESTED TO USE INTERNET EXPLORER OR MOZILLA FIREFOX TO COMPLETE THE MODULES IN CORNERSTONE